SuryasnigdhaGhosh/Weather-app/README.md

 Technologies Used
 Weather-App is built using the following technologies:

-React.js
+React.js,
-Tailwind CSS
+Tailwind CSS,
-OpenWeatherMap API
+OpenWeatherMap API,
 Axios